Turn, Lord, and deliver me;

 I don’t even know how I am going to recover from this.
 I am completely filled with rage and my thoughts are racing.
 Please pray for my sanity.

 You just got out of a messy, abusive relationship with a guy who doesn’t understand you, never took the time to service your needs, and was emotionally unavailable.
-You are working your way back into the dating world and you may not know it, but you may be in a very dangerous scenario.
+You are working your way back into the dating world and you may not know it, but you are in a potentially dangerous scenario.

 (Story continues on “The Killer in Me: Part II”)